cynthias13w/SkyWatch/flight_api/README.md

 1. Clone the repository.
 2. Create a `.env` file with the varibles MONGO_URI, DB_NAME, COLLECTION_NAME
 3. Build and start the containers using Docker Compose.
+4. There is a test file you can run after the docker container is up

 ```sh
 docker-compose up --build